CyVerse-learning-materials/foss-2020/CyVerse/vice.rst

 - Create a New repository on GitHub.
 Initialize this repo with a README
 - Copy the URL via the green "Clone or Download" button

-Step2 A: Clone the new GitHub repo
+Step2: Clone the new GitHub repo

 - In RStudio, start a new project.
 File > New Project > Version Control > Git.
 Paste the GitHub URL in the "repository URL".

-Step2 B: Connect to an exisiting GitHub repo

-If you would like to connect to an an existing repo instead of creating a new one.
-Please follow the steps below:

 Step3: Push your changes to GitHub

-Leave a note here for config settings

 **Sharing VICE apps with collaborators**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~